Studebaker Submetering has various payment options available.

 How are my meters read?

 SSI utilizes the most advanced AMR (automated meter reading) technology available in the market.
-Each meter has a transmitter attached or PLC (power line communication) technology used to record and transmit actual metered consumption.
-We “dial up” the community on a monthly basis and as necessary to take actual meter readings that are used to generate the bills to the residents.
-The ability to accurately and efficiently read our submetered communities is one of the most important aspects of our Utility Billing and Collection services.
+Each meter has a transmitter attached to accurately read and communicate metered consumption.
+We are able to collect all of the data from the property’s base station through ethernet and cloud based technology in order to generate bills to the residents.
+The ability to accurately and efficiently read these submetered devices is one of the most important aspects of our Utility Billing and Collection services.

 What if I don’t have a meter installed in my apartment?